madhavhugar/hello-website/README.md

-## Hello-Website: a website uptime tracker
+## hello-website: a website uptime tracker

-A website uptime and response time tracker.
+A given url uptime and response time tracker.
 A simple application that takes in a web url and publishes the statistics to kafka topic, which is then consumed and persisted to a relational database (postresql).

 ## Architecture